ChrisLiang33/sports-AI/README.md

 ideas:

-using live data from draftkings.com
+using live data from draftkings.com scrape it

+user interface

 with our algorithms, we want a percentage of it happening. like 65%